Stratified Sampling

 U = ((1:nPaths)' - 1 + rand(nPaths,1))/nPaths;

-2. Transform them to obtain the terminal values of standard Brownian motion:
+Verify the stratification by transforming it to obtain the terminal values of standard Brownian motion.

 WT = norminv(U) * sqrt(T); % Stratified Brownian motion.

-3. Plot the terminal values and output paths on the same figure:
+Verify the stratification by plotting the terminal values and output paths on the same figure.

 However, you can use the same stratified sampling function to stratify the terminal price of constant-parameter geometric Brownian motion models.
 In fact, you can use the stratified sampling function to stratify the terminal value of any constant-parameter model driven by Brownian motion if the model's terminal value is a monotonic transformation of the terminal value of the Brownian motion.